Evolution of the Corporation in the United States

 9781789904956 Edward Elgar Publishing

-Glen Atkinson, Foundation Professor Emeritus, University of Nevada, Reno, Nevada, Eric R. Hake, Elias B. Saleeby Professor of Economics, Catawba College, Salisbury, North Carolina and Stephen P. Paschall, Lovett Bookman Harmon Marks LLP and Adjunct Professor of Law, University of Pittsburgh Law School, Pittsburgh, Pennsylvania, US
+Glen Atkinson, Foundation Professor Emeritus, University of Nevada, Reno, Nevada, Eric R. Hake, Elias B. Saleeby Professor of Economics, Catawba College, Salisbury, North Carolina and Stephen P. Paschall, formerly Lovett Bookman Harmon Marks LLP and Adjunct Professor of Law, University of Pittsburgh Law School, Pittsburgh, Pennsylvania, US

 Publication Date: 2021 ISBN: 978 1 78990 495 6 Extent: 224 pp